Apacheli/Space/README.md

 - [TypeScript](https://www.typescriptlang.org/)

-The [Space Discord server](https://discord.gg/UQuA3EwXCV) is a great place to ask general questions.
+The [Space Discord server](https://discord.gg/UQuA3EwXCV) is a great place to ask questions.
 All participating members must abide by the terms of the [Space code of conduct](CODE_OF_CONDUCT.md).